 Human rights law is a pervasive subject, particularly as UK legislation needs to be compatible with the European Convention on Human Rights.
 For those with an interest in fundamental rights, this thought-provoking course is ideal.

-The short course is taught by professional lawyers and includes debate and discussion of relevant issues.
+The course is taught by a professional lawyer at our central London location, and includes debate and discussion of relevant issues.

 Students on this Human Rights Law short course are given cases from various areas of law including family, criminal, refugee and employment law within which human rights articles have been invoked.